 Meniere’s disease can hit one suddenly, as was the case with Gary Breitbord as he was walking through a Las Vegas Casino in 1994.
 The dizzy, spinning sensation passed quickly, and he went on about his business.
-Six months went by before he once again experienced this sensation and he felt as if the room was spinning out of control.
-Shortly afterward, he was diagnosed with Meniere’s disease.
+Six months went by before he the sensation re-emerged and he felt as if the room was spinning out of control.
+After that, he was diagnosed with Meniere’s disease.

 Meniere’s disease is known for:

 - Episodes of extreme dizziness and sensations of spinning

 - Tinnitus – ringing in the ears